ansible/lightbulb/lessons/delegation_and_role_deps/README.md

 ### General flow

-* Add a new haproxy role
+* Add a new lameapp role that depends on apache role ( seet )
-* Add new code to the infra role for a ec2 haproxy instance
-* update the playbook to use the common role

 Once that is setup, just run: